turbot/steampipe-plugin-aws/docs/tables/aws_ebs_volume_metric_read_ops.md

+---
+title: "Table: aws_ebs_volume_metric_read_ops - Query AWS EBS Volume using SQL"
+description: "Allows users to query AWS EBS Volume read operations metrics."
+---

-# Table: aws_ebs_volume_metric_read_ops
+# Table: aws_ebs_volume_metric_read_ops - Query AWS EBS Volume using SQL

-Amazon CloudWatch Metrics provide data about the performance of your systems.
+The `aws_ebs_volume_metric_read_ops` table in Steampipe provides information about read operations metrics of volumes within AWS Elastic Block Store (EBS).
+This table allows DevOps engineers to query volume-specific details, including the number of read operations that completed, the timestamp of the measurement, and associated metadata.
+Users can utilize this table to gather insights on volumes, such as the frequency of read operations, the performance of volumes over time, and more.
+The schema outlines the various attributes of the EBS volume read operations metrics, including the volume id, timestamp, and the number of read operations.

 The `aws_ebs_volume_metric_read_ops` table provides metric statistics at 5 minute intervals for the most recent 5 days.

+## Table Usage Guide

+To gain a deeper understanding of the structure and metadata of the `aws_ebs_volume_metric_read_ops` table, you can use the `.inspect aws_ebs_volume_metric_read_ops` command in Steampipe.

+Key columns:

+- `title`: This is the title of the EBS volume metric.
+It is important as it identifies the specific volume that the read operation metrics pertain to.
+- `value`: This column represents the number of read operations that completed.
+It is useful for monitoring the read operations of the volume over time.
+- `timestamp`: This column records the time when the measurement was taken.
+It is crucial for tracking the performance of the volume over time.

 ## Examples